opensearch-project/community/COMMUNICATIONS.md

   * **#observability** - Observability (RUM, Synthetics, Trace Analytics) special interest group.
   * **#opensearchcon** - OpenSearchCon related discussions and questions.
   * **#performance** - Performance related discussions (e.g., benchmarks, regressions, opensearch-benchmarks repo).
+  * **#performance-benchmarking** - Discussion channel focused on performance results and benchmark suites.
   * **#plugins** - Discussion of OpenSearch plugins and the future of extensibility.
   * **#random** - A place for non-work-related flimflam, faffing, hodge-podge or jibber-jabber you'd prefer to keep out of more focused work-related channels.
+  * **#release-engineering** - Discussion area on release engineering and transfer of ownership to the LF.
   * **#releases** - Discussions related to planning, scheduling, go/no-go, and release related topics.
   * **#search** - Search applications, relevance tuning, semantic search, Lucene, search features."
   * **#security** - 	Discussions around core security and security plugin.
 DO NOT POST VULNERABILITIES. _See [SECURITY.md](https://github.com/opensearch-project/.github/blob/main/SECURITY.md)._
   * **#security-analytics** - Share use-cases, issues you are facing, ideas, rules you may need help configuring or tweaking and most importantly discussing the feedback that will help security-analytics be better at solving for security workloads.
   * **#sql-ppl** - All the Query Languages OpenSearch supports, including query planning and federation.
-  * **#user-groups** - [User Groups](https://github.com/krisfreedain/opensearch-project-community/tree/main/user-groups) program discussion.
-Learn about new meetings in your area, propose to speak at an upcoming meeting, find out more details on how to take part in or co-organize a User Group in your area.
+  * **#user-groups** - [User Groups](https://github.com/opensearch-project/community/tree/main/user-groups) program discussion.
+Learn about new meetings in your area, propose to speak at an upcoming meeting, find out more details on how to take part in or co-organize a [User Group](https://opensearch.org/usergroups/) in your area.
   * **#vector-search** - Discussions and questions regarding vector-search capabilities and use cases.

 ### Tips

   * Try to keep communications in the open - not only does this facilitate better sharing of information but back channeled discussions are not retained for search among other community members.
   * Slack conversations are not searchable outside the workspace.
-For this reason we encourage using the [OpenSearch Discussion Forum](https://forum.opensearch.org) for technical support discussions or, at least, open a summary discussion on the forum so useful findings can be shared with the rest of the community.
+For this reason we encourage using the [OpenSearch Forum](https://forum.opensearch.org) for technical support discussions or, at least, open a summary discussion on the forum so useful findings can be shared with the rest of the community.
   * Keep discussions organized - use threads to respond to comments inline instead of posting to the entire channel.
   * Expect asynchronous response time - do not assume immediate response time, or possibly any response at all.
 This is a community driven communication tool with participants in different time zones.
 The workspace should not be treated as a formal support or training tool.
   * Protecting IP and legally protected information is your responsibility, this is a public forum.
 Don’t presume anything said here will remain private.
+  * Please refrain from posting the same message in multiple channels.
+This causes noise and will be subject to deletion.
   * **DO NOT** post CVEs or Security issues publicly.
-See [SECURITY](SECURITY.md) for guidelines on handling security issues.
+See [SECURITY](https://github.com/opensearch-project/.github/blob/main/SECURITY.md) for guidelines on handling security issues.